I have been experiencing vaginal dryness for over a year and my doctor prescribed hemorrhoid cream!

 In May 2021, the International Society of Gynecologists recommended vaginal moisturizer as the first line of treatment for vaginal dryness.
 This is because hyaluronic acid is a naturally-occurring compound made by our own bodies, but it starts to decline around age 30-40 and then more significantly in post-menopause.

-A vaginal moisturizer is not the same thing as a lubricant or coconut oil.
-While lubricants should be used for pleasure and fun, a vaginal moisturizer works to actually restore natural moisture back into the cells of the vulva and vagina wall.
+A vulva & vaginal moisturizer is not the same thing as a lubricant or coconut oil.
+While lubricants should be used for pleasure and fun, a moisturizer works to actually restore natural moisture back into the cells of the vulva and vagina wall.

 In 2019, members of the Menopause Chicks community asked me to research new options for treating vaginal dryness as they were frustrated by the lack of vaginal health education, the lack of conversation with their health care professional (less than 4% of women who experience vaginal dryness receive treatment!) and too many women were assuming vaginal dryness was something they had to tolerate.

-Other members were frustrated by the lack of over-the-counter options as they were spending money on products that had great marketing, but contained primarily water, wax, glycerin, additives and preservatives.
-We know water is drying, glycerin is derived from sugar, which can cause yeast, and discharge from wax has sent some women straight to their doctors believing something terrible to happening to them.
+Other members were frustrated by the lack of over-the-counter options as they were spending money on products that had great marketing, but contained wax, and other additives and preservatives.
+(Wax--intended to melt upon body heat--has sent some women straight to their doctors believing they have some terrible discharge or infection!)

-We took our members’ concerns to an integrative pharmacy and co-developed a hyaluronic acid vaginal moisturizer that only contains hyaluronic acid and a little vitamin E which thousands of women are now reporting effective.
+We took our members’ concerns to an integrative pharmacy and co-developed a hyaluronic acid vaginal moisturizer with hyaluronic acid and a little vitamin E which thousands of women (and health care professionals) are now reporting effective.

 Laser and red light therapy is an option too.
 Every woman is at a different age and stage.
 Some women have been living with vaginal dryness for years—even decades.
 My message to them is that it is never too late to address this important area of our health.
-At-home red light therapy—or laser treatments by a qualified physician—are also potential options.
+At-home red light therapy (FDA approved)—or laser treatments (not FDA approved) by a qualified physician—are other potential options.

 This is so important.
-We want women to sit, walk, dance, practice her favourite sport and have sex comfortably into her 50s, 60s, 70s, 80s, 90s and beyond!
-Maintaining healthy cells in the vagina wall helps with all of these things.
+We want women to sit, walk, dance, practice her favourite sport and have the option to enjoy penetrative sex comfortably into her 50s, 60s, 70s, 80s, 90s and beyond!
+Maintaining healthy skin cells on the vulva and in the vagina wall helps with all of these things.